dbanty/dylananthony.com/_posts/graphql-lambda-rust.md

 ## The Options

 There are two real contenders for GraphQL crates: [async-graphql] and [Juniper].
-Having read briefly through both sets of documentation, [async-graphql] seemed like the more feature-rich and better-documented option, so that's what I went with.
+Having read briefly through both sets of documentation, [async-graphql] seemed like the more feature-rich and well-documented option, so that's what I went with.
 If you'd like me to take a look at Juniper and do an in-depth comparison, please leave a note [in the discussion thread][discussion]!

-The good news is that both solutions are fairly feature-complete using stable Rust and neither is tightly coupled to a web server!
-You'll know this is perfect for my use-cases if you've read [my previous posts][fastapi-rust-research] where I repeatedly jumped through hoops shoe-horning a web server into a serverless environment.
+The good news is that both solutions are fairly feature-complete using stable Rust, and neither is tightly coupled to a web server!
+You'll know that this is perfect for my use-cases if you've read [my previous posts][fastapi-rust-research] where I repeatedly jumped through hoops shoe-horning a web server into a serverless environment.

 ## The Setup